thomasvincent/aws-ssm-automation-scripts/README.md

     - `AdditionalTags`: (Optional) Additional tags to apply
     - `AutomationAssumeRole`: (Optional) The ARN of the automation role

+- **`cross_account_resource_management.yaml`**: Manages resources across multiple AWS accounts.
+  - Parameters:
+    - `Operation`: The operation to perform across accounts
+    - `TargetAccounts`: List of AWS account IDs to perform the operation against
+    - `TargetRegions`: (Optional) AWS regions to target
+    - `CrossAccountRoleName`: The name of the IAM role to assume in target accounts
+    - `ResourceType`: (Optional) Type of resource to operate on
+    - `ResourceParameters`: (Optional) Parameters specific to the resource type and operation
+    - `MaxConcurrentAccounts`: (Optional) Maximum number of accounts to process concurrently
+    - `NotificationTopicArn`: (Optional) SNS Topic ARN to send operation notifications to
+    - `AutomationAssumeRole`: (Optional) The ARN of the automation role

+### Cost Management

+- **`cost_optimization_recommendations.yaml`**: Identifies cost optimization opportunities across AWS resources.
+  - Parameters:
+    - `ResourceTypes`: (Optional) Types of resources to check (EC2, EBS, S3, RDS, etc.)
+    - `Region`: (Optional) AWS region to check
+    - `IdleDaysThreshold`: (Optional) Number of days of inactivity to consider a resource idle
+    - `LowUtilizationThreshold`: (Optional) CPU utilization percentage below which to consider an instance underutilized
+    - `NotificationTopicArn`: (Optional) SNS topic ARN to send notifications
+    - `GenerateReport`: (Optional) Whether to generate an HTML report of findings
+    - `ReportS3Bucket`: (Optional) S3 bucket to store the HTML report
+    - `ReportS3Prefix`: (Optional) S3 key prefix for the HTML report
+    - `AutomationAssumeRole`: (Optional) The ARN of the automation role

 ### Security Management

 - **`security_group_audit.yaml`**: Audits and remediates security groups for public access and best practices.